|

 Even while organizations increasingly devote significant

-time and effort to develop their IT strategies,
+time and effort to develop their IT strategies, it is

-this is not the case in a majority of the IT strategies
+in a majority of the IT strategies that get formulated.

-of the IT strategies developed in the retail industry
+For example, about two-thirds of the IT strategies developed

-are reportedly not in complete alignment with that
+in the retail industry are reportedly not in complete

-of the corresponding business strategies (Source:
+alignment with that of the corresponding business strategies

-CGEY Retail IT Research Report 2002).
+(Source: CGEY Retail IT Research Report 2002).
 Even while

-the above statistics have been observed in the US,
+the above statistics have been observed in the US, it

-it could measure even more in the context of organizations
+could measure even more in the context of organizations

 in developing economies.

-The implications of a lack of alignment are not
+The implications of a lack of alignment are not too hard

-misplaced and redundant investments, operational
+redundant investments, operational inefficiencies and

-the common consequences of non-alignment of the
+customer dissatisfaction are the common consequences of

-IT-business strategy.
-For instance, should the business
+non-alignment of the IT-business strategy.
+For instance,

-strategy demand a centralized operational model
+should the business strategy demand a centralized operational

-for the organization, the IT architecture cannot
+model for the organization, the IT architecture cannot

 have a decentralized set-up, even if better technological

 and operational efficiencies suggest such a model.
+Technology

-and unnecessary expenses.
+expenses.

-With the cost of non-alignment becoming dearer and
+With the cost of non-alignment becoming dearer and organizations

-organizations also recognizing technology as a value
+also recognizing technology as a value driver, the need

-comes with its own benefits.
-As it can be observed
+significant.
+And this alignment comes with its own benefits.

-in Figure-1, institutions that move from a low alignment
+As it can be observed in Figure-1, institutions that move

-to a higher alignment are characterized by higher
+from a low alignment to a higher alignment are characterized

-maturity in structural and process-oriented practices.
+by higher maturity in structural and process-oriented

-reporting, day-to-day operations and successful
+organizational reporting, day-to-day operations and successful

-implementations of strategic initiatives of such
+implementations of strategic initiatives of such organizations.

-organizations.
-While technology brings about efficiencies
+While technology brings about efficiencies in operations,

-this adaptation to be much more effective.
+to be much more effective.

 A growing number of leading organizations are consciously

-building strategic synergies between their business
+building strategic synergies between their business and

-and IT strategies, and this mutually symbiotic relationship
+IT strategies, and this mutually symbiotic relationship

 provides two critical advantages to such organizations.